tomgxz/Kraken/REPORT.md

   }
   ```

-  The `updateColorVariables` is callede whenever a colour picker is changed, to generate light and dark variants of that colour.
+  The `updateColorVariables` is called whenever a colour picker is changed to generate light and dark variants of that colour.
 This meant that the user could select any of the colour inputs, and when they submitted it, it would immediately show a darker and lighter version underneath.

   <img alt="Create A New Site - Page 2 - Colour picker input demonstration" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/4.4_newsite_page2_cp_2.png?raw=true" height="150"/><img alt="Create A New Site - Page 2 - Colour picker input demonstration" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/4.4_newsite_page2_cp_1.png?raw=true" height="150"/>